'No One Visited in Decades': IAS Officer Sets up School in Remote Andhra Village

 Every Friday, they descend the hilltop to sell forest produce and buy weekly supplies, before returning home.
 The nearest hamlet in the village is an hour-long walk, and the farthest is situated about four hours away from Boddu Gudam, after which there is no road.
 The tribals are unaware of the specific distance, and their only way to measure it is in the context of the number of hills they cross before reaching the hamlet.

-However, six months ago, Venkata Ramana Akalu, became the first IAS officer in 20 years to walk the distance and reach the remotest hamlets in the area.
+However, six months ago, Venkata Ramana Akalu, became the first Deputy Collector in 20 years to walk the distance and reach the remotest hamlets in the area.
 The officer has reached out to these villages by convincing the tribals to build a residential school for the children in the area.

 Thanks to his efforts, today, 28 children sit under the bamboo and thatched roof structure every day, to take informal education.
 Ramana says that a few of them will perhaps one day move to mainstream education, and no longer lead a primitive lifestyle.